alt=""

 Travel documents and items include:

-- Form I-20 (please print a hard copy of your electronic I-20 for travel and immigration purposes)
+• Form I-20 (please print a hard copy of all pages of your I-20 for travel and immigration purposes)

-It is important to travel with all the chargers for your your electronic devices including cell/mobile phone, laptop, and more.
+It is important to travel with all the chargers for your electronic devices, including cell/mobile phone, laptop, and more.
 Also, the U.S. uses Type B electrical plugs, so we suggest you buy the appropriate adapter for your devices upon arrival.
-Finally, please note that you will receive a free starter SIM card when you get to campus.

 Go to the Traveling to Campus page for more details.